-Each project partner must provide a letter of support (see section 2.2.7).
+Each project partner must provide a letter of support (see section 2.2.6).

-If the project partner is from industry, applicants must follow the guidance relating to the MRC Industry Collaboration Agreement (MICA).
+If the project partner is from industry, applicants must follow the guidance relating to the MRC Industry Collaboration Agreement (MICA) for calls that opened before 27 April 2022 and the Industry Collaboration Framework (ICF) for calls opening after 27 April 2022.